hanxinimm/LinqEntityFramework.Docs/docs/saving/disconnected-entities.md

 > You can view this article's [sample](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/Saving/Disconnected/) on GitHub.

 > [!TIP]
-> EF Core can only track one instance of any entity with a given primary key value.
+> Linq EF can only track one instance of any entity with a given primary key value.
 The best way to avoid this being an issue is to use a short-lived context for each unit-of-work such that the context starts empty, has entities attached to it, saves those entities, and then the context is disposed and discarded.
 <!-- markdownlint-enable MD028 -->

 ## Identifying new entities